A series of panel discussions, interviews, podcasts and webinars offering industry and community support as well as behind-the-scenes insight.

 Way back in 2016, Cal Shakes’ summer season closed with Othello by William Shakespeare.
 It was directed by our (then brand-new) Artistic Director, Eric Ting, in a production that wrestled with facets of the play often deemed problematic by contemporary standards.

 It ran during the closing months of the 2016 presidential election.
 And audience response to the production sparked the hashtag #LoveHateOthello.

-Four years later, on the eve of another presidential election, the cast reunites in conversation with Eric about the charged, often confrontational, experience of performing this play; and the relevance of the production today, in hindsight.
+Four years later, on October 23, on the eve of another presidential election, the cast reunited in conversation with Eric about the charged, often confrontational, experience of performing this play; and the relevance of the production today, in hindsight.

 Mystery Shakespeare Theater 1592 Edition

 Members of Mystery Shakespeare Theater 1592—our popular Shakespearean Watch Party inspired by Mystery Science Theater 3000—reunited for the second conversation in our Direct Address: Resisting Shakespeare series.
 Actors Phil Wong and Safiya Fredricks, founder of the Theatre Nerd Shakespeare Pandemic Watch Party Alex Moggridge, and dramaturg Philippa Kelly joined Artistic Director Eric Ting to reflect on the solace and laughter #MST1592 offered us in the early months of a pandemic and the reasons we chose to stop.
 They were joined throughout the evening by familiar Cal Shakes faces—such as Danny Scheie, Aldo Billingslea, Jomar Tagatac, Stacy Ross, and Nancy Carlin to name a few— as we collectively wrestled with laughter’s role in times of tragedy.

 Or, how to fall in and out and in and out of love